open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/messaging/kinesis/airflow.md

 ### 1. Define the YAML Config

-This is a sample config for PowerBI:
+This is a sample config for Kinesis:

 {% codePreview %}